vesterheim/vesterheim.github.io/events/annual/nordic-fest/index.md

 Kai Robert Johansen – trumpet player from Norway will sign CDs at the Museum Store.

-Phillip Odden and Else Bigton – wood carving, BVC.
+Phillip Odden and Else Bigton – wood carving, in the Bruening Visitor Center.

-Liz Bucheit—Trunk show of jewelry with sølje and demonstrations of Norwegian-style filigree, BVC.
+Liz Bucheit—Trunk show of jewelry with sølje and demonstrations of Norwegian-style filigree, in the Bruening Visitor Center.

 Norwegian-American Genealogical Center, 2nd floor - Open from 9 a.m.-noon and 1-5 p.m. on Friday and Saturday.
 Representatives from the center, located in Madison, Wis., will be on hand to offer genealogical research advice.

 Rosemaling demonstrations, 3rd floor

-* Friday: Andrea Herkert - Gudbrandsdal, 11:00 - 1:00; Johild Mæland - Telemark, 1:00-3:00; Sara Tollefson - Valders, 3:00-4:30
+* Friday: Andrea Herkert - Gudbrandsdal, 11:00 - 1:00; Johild Mæland - Telemark, 1:00-3:00; Sara Tollefson - Valdres, 3:00-4:30
-* Saturday: Sunhild Mulbakken - rococo, 11:00 - 1:00; Johild Mæland - Telemark, 1:00-3:00; Ruth Green - Rogaland, 3:00-4:30
+* Saturday: Sunhild Muldbakken - rococo, 11:00 - 1:00; Johild Mæland - Telemark, 1:00-3:00; Ruth Green - Rogaland, 3:00-4:30

 Vesterheim Ribbon-Winning Rosemalers Sales Shop - Staffed by Nisse Rosemalers, Postville, Ia., 3rd floor.